logzio/documentation/docs/shipping/Synthetic-Monitoring/api-status-metrics.md

 ### Auto-deploy the stack

-To deploy this integration, click the button that matches the region you wish to deploy your Stack to:
+To deploy this integration, click the button that matches the region you wish to deploy your stack to:

 | Region           | Deployment                                                                                                                                                                                                                                                                                                                                                               |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|